HarmonizedMRI/B0shimming/example/README.md

     (after subtracting the phase in the reference acquisition) and assembling the maps into the matrix `F`.
     We also construct the shim amplitude matrix `S`, and define the object mask `mask_c`.
-    In this example, we perform these steps with the 'makeshimcal.m' script in this folder:
+    On GE, we perform these steps with the 'makeshimcal_ge.m' script in this folder:
     ```
-    >> makeshimcal;
+    >> makeshimcal_ge;
     ```